VladyslavDmitriiev/VladyslavDmitriiev.github.io/index.md

 Currently working with 1 Web, 3 iOS, and 4 Android projects.
 Have experience in API testing
-Applying automation testing for the Web project via TypeScript/Playwright/Playwright Test runner and for mobile projects via Kotlin/Appium.
-(12 month)
+Applying automation testing for mobile projects via Kotlin/Appium.
+(18 month)